 Essentially, an angry person thinks every unmet expectation is a failure of the world’s, whereas a healthy person sees an unmet expectation as a mistake on the part of themselves, the thinker.
 Had they never used their power of thought to build that expectation then they couldn’t possibly be let down by it not happening.

 Angry people are teachers.
-Far from bothering you, you should watch them intently.
-Try to understand how they come into so much conflict and anger.
+Far from bothering us, we should watch them intently.
+We should try to genuinely understand how they come into so much conflict and anger.
 Why are they always frustrated and disappointed?
 (Except in those cases where things are, by fluke, going exactly the way they want.)
 Witness the connection between their ugly feelings and their rigid expectations.

-Stop being bothered by angry or sad people.
-Instead learn from them.
+Let us consider it a spiritual exercise to stop being bothered by angry or sad people.
+Instead let us learn from them.
 As the Dalai Lama has said many times, they are our very best teachers and we should be grateful for the lessons they so painfully deliver to us at such a high cost to themselves.

-Now go enjoy your day and do it by choice. 😉
+So with thanks to them, let’s all go out and enjoy our day, and let’s do it by choice. 😉